rithikar1510/CBE-3300B/second-prototype.md

 ---
 layout: default
-title: Second Prototype
+title: Intermediate Prototype
 ---

-# Second Prototype
+# Intermediate Prototype

 This section goes over the various checkpoints and updates as the initial prototype is being updated for the second demonstration.